 You must account to Revenue for the tax that you deduct from the gross rent.
 If you fail to deduct tax from rent that you pay directly to a landlord living outside Ireland, this will mean that you (and not the landlord) will be liable for any tax that should have been deducted.

 If you pay tax under PAYE, you can account for it by reducing your tax credits and Standard Rate Cut-Off Point.
 You can notify your local Revenue Office and ask them to arrange this.
-Alternatively, you can make a tax return - Form 12 (pdf) and pay the retained amount to Revenue.
+Alternatively, you can make a tax return and pay the retained amount to Revenue.
+You can do this by completing the eForm12 on Revenue’s MyAccount Service, or by filling in a paper Form 12 (pdf) and sending it back to Revenue.

-If you pay tax under self-assessment, you should include the details of your rent on your annual return - Form 11 (pdf).
+If you pay tax under self-assessment, you should include the details of your rent on your annual return.
+You can do this by filing your online Form 11 using the Revenue Online Service (ROS), or by filling in the paper Form 11 (pdf) and returning it to Revenue.
 A notice of assessment will then issue to you, showing the reduced credit.

 At the end of the year you must give your landlord a completed Certificate of Income Tax Deducted - Form R185 (pdf).